kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 On the morning of May 30th all was ready.
 The weather had not changed and the mountains looked sinister.
-We bade adieu to our leader with good wishes, which did not succeed m disguising from ourselves the insecurity we felt as to the outcome of his bold undertaking.
+We bade adieu to our leader with good wishes, which did not succeed in disguising from ourselves the insecurity we felt as to the outcome of his bold undertaking.
 The simple fact is that these are not mountains like other mountains, and one cannot look at them without disquiet and foreboding.